judovana/java-runtime-decompiler/README.md

 # Java Runtime Decompiler
 *Java Runtime Decompiler*, or *JRD* for short, allows you to extract bytecode from the running JVM and decompile it with an external decompiler.
+## Relase
+* Should be done in -Plegacy to enable injecting to jdk8 vms.
 ## Installation
 * JRD 4 and lower: Note that Git, Maven & [JDK 8](https://adoptopenjdk.net/) with its tools.jar or [JDK11 and higher](https://adoptopenjdk.net/) are required to run or help develop this app.*
 * JRD 5 and up: Note that Git, Maven & [JDK11 and higher](https://adoptopenjdk.net/) are required to run or help develop this app.*